 If you do not have a family doctor

 Call Info‑Santé 811 or Info‑Social 811 for advice or to be referred to an appropriate resource.
 At any time, you can reach Info-Santé staff if you have questions or concerns about your health and Info‑Social staff if you need psychosocial support.

 You can also contact a clinic that provides services for people who do not have a family doctor , such as a super clinic.

 Wearing a mask during a consultation

-It is recommended that anyone who goes to a health care facility, such as a hospital, a clinic, a doctor’s office or a family medicine group, wear a face covering.
+It is mandatory to anyone who goes to a health care facility, such as a hospital, a clinic, a doctor’s office or a family medicine group, wear a face covering.
 It is possible that the person is asked to remove it when arriving, to don a procedure mask.
-This recommendation to wear a face covering or a mask applies to both the patient and the person who is with them.
+Wearing a face covering or a mask applies to both the patient and the person accompanying them.

 Last update: July 17, 2020